apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 .. option:: --maxage

    An optional `max-age` for how long a transaction can sit in the delay queue.
-   The value (default 0) is the age in seconds.
+   The value (default 0) is the age in milliseconds.

 Examples
 --------